pelias-deprecated/kubernetes/README.md

 `values.yaml` can be reused between the two charts, however, the Pelias services chart must be up and running first.

+Build chart provides tamplates to build full planet from [data sources](https://mapzen.com/documentation/search/data-sources/).
+Before any of data source job is started make sure that below jobs are completed:
+- schema-create-job  - Creates Pelias index in Elasticsearch (Elasticsearch details are provided by configmap template in Pelias chart)
+- efs-presistent-volume and efs-pvc  - Creates PV/PVC in pelias namespace in k8s.
+It's used to download data by data source importers before data is loaded into Elasticsearch

+To build smaller piece instead of full planet i.e. single country modification of configmap.tpl in Pelias chart is required.
+For download links and country codes see documentation of each individual [data sources](https://mapzen.com/documentation/search/data-sources/).

 ## Elasticsearch

 Elasticsearch is used as the primary datastore for Pelias data.
 As a powerful database with built in